Fernanda Lessa

 Fernanda Lessa (born April 15, 1977, in Rio de Janeiro, Brazil) is a Brazilian top model.
 She is 5 ft 10 in tall and has brown hair and eyes.
+She has a tattoo on her wrist.

-She started her career very early and moved to Milan after a few years.
-She first became famous in the year 2000 because of her photo appearing on the cover of GQ magazine, and because of a spot for Campari.
-She then appeared with Christian Vieri in an ad for Alice ADSL.
+Lessa started her career very early on runaways, editorials, and tv commercials in Paris, New York, London, and Tokyo.
+Later on in life, she moved to Milan.
+In 2002, Lessa was featured on the cover of GQ magazine.
+In an ad for Alice ADSL she appeared alongside Christian Vieri and Valentino Rossi.
 Lessa is a professional DJ and tours famous Italian clubs with her DJ set show.

 She recorded two albums: Glamset By Fernanda Lessa (Stefano Cecchi Records, 2006) and Fernanda Lessa's Collection - Electro Style (Universal Records, 2007).
 She worked for Italian TV, hosting fashion shows and attending several chat shows.

-In 2006, she participated in the reality show L'Isola dei Famosi (The Italian version of Celebrity Survivor) and was the first evicted by the audience.
+In 2007 she had her first child, Lua, fathered by Davide Dileo.
+Their second daughter, Ira Marie, was born in 2008.
+By 2010, she back to Brazil to raise her children and study acting.
+In 2017, Lessa married Luca Zocchi.
+They are still together.